AlvinYapAbidin/PhotoSorter/README.md

     Photosort::run("images");

-To run the application,enter the program executable specifed in the CMakeLists.txt file, within the terminal (ensure that the files have already been built with CMake):
+To run the application,enter the program executable specifed in the CMakeLists.txt file, within the terminal (ensure that the files have already been built with CMake after editing):

     ./photosort